Cantum2/4010_Project1/README.md

 Great!
 Now lets run the code.
 This could vary depending on editor.
 For the most part just click the giant play button where ever you see it.
 Enter the file path or just press enter for the default file.
 If you would like to analyze a new file just run the script again.

 ### Running Notes
-1. You will be prompted to enter a password.
+1. You will be prompted to enter a password which is `mal-ware`.
 This *isnt* for security!
 This is just to make sure that you are in a vm if you are analyzing a potentially malicious executable.
 2. I have included two exe files.
 They are both of the [Strings](https://docs.microsoft.com/en-us/sysinternals/downloads/strings) library from microsoft.
 One is packed with upx and one is not.
 3. I also included the upx files so you can pack files as needed just shove the file into the dir containing the upx.exe file and cd into that directory.
 Then run `upx file_name.exe` and it will pack it
+4. The script will generate the `index.html` file.
+Open that file in a browser and it will have the results.

 ## Contributing
 1. git pull